-In May 2017, a popular cat food was withdrawn from the Australian market amid fears it was causing cats to become seriously ill with symptoms of thiamine deficiency.
+In May 2017, a popular cat food was withdrawn from the Australian market after fears it was making cats seriously ill with symptoms of thiamine deficiency.

-This wasn’t a one-off incident.
-In recent years, there have been several recalls of commercial cat food around the world, due to insufficient levels of thiamine.
+This wasn’t an isolated case.
+In recent years, several commercial cat food have been recalled worldwide due to insufficient levels of thiamine.

 What is thiamine?

-- thiamine deficiency causes neurological (nerve related) problems
+- thiamine deficiency affects the nervous system and causes neurological (nerve related) problems

-- taurine deficiency causes dilated cardiomyopathy (a heart disease) and blindness.
+- taurine deficiency affects the heart and eyes, leading to dilated cardiomyopathy (a heart disease) and blindness.

 Foods high in thiamine

-Thiamine is found naturally in food products such as yeast, whole grains, vegetables and legumes.
-It is also found in organ and muscle meats such as liver and heart.
-Other muscle meats such as chicken or beef are relatively low in thiamine – so if you’re feeding a raw food diet, it’s important that you feed your cat organ meat as well as muscle meat.
+Thiamine naturally occurs in foods such as whole grains, vegetables, legumes and organ and muscle meats like liver and heart.
+Other muscle meats such as chicken or beef are relatively low in thiamine – so if you’re feeding a raw food diet, it’s important to include organ meats as well.

-To illustrate, let’s look at the amount of thiamine (mgs) per ounce (28.35 grams) in raw chicken meat and organs.
+Here’s how much thiamine (mgs) per ounce (28.35 grams) in you’ll find in raw chicken parts:

 - Chicken liver – 0.086 mg